psychemedia/storytelling-notes/bendigeidfran_branwen_second_branch.md

 Two part telling: split at the point where Branwen sends the starling to her brother...

-With *Stories'n'Harp*, we also have a shortened version, "Branwen's Lament", presented as a *cante fable* with verses originally inspired by *The Foxglove Trio*'s "".
+With *Stories'n'Harp*, we also have a shortened version, "Branwen's Lament", presented as a *cante fable* with verses originally inspired by *The Foxglove Trio*'s".